How Much Do Carpet Fitters Earn in the UK? | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

-Carpet fitting is hard work, but skilled professionals have the potential to make a very good living.
+Carpet fitting is hard work, but skilled professionals have the potential to make a very good living in this career.
 But how much do carpet fitters earn exactly?
-Let's find out.
+Read our guide to find out more.

 LevelPer hourPer dayPer yearBusiness Costs*Approximate Take Home Pay